ateef-khan/website-old2/src/blog/day-3-frankenstein's-robot.md

 ---
 title: Day 3 - Frankenstein's Robot
+subtitle: (Plans for Field Elements and working on the Roborio)
 date: 2018-01-09 00:00:00
 updated: 2018-01-13 00:00:00
-author: Marshall McInerney and Tanvir Hussain (Plans for Field Elements and working on the Roborio)
+author: Marshall McInerney and Tanvir Hussain
 ---

 The work continues as software troubleshoots getting the Roborio to work with the robot.
 Once they get it working the robot will BE ALIVE!!!!
 ALIVE!!!!!